- Oxybenzone is an active ingredient commonly found in chemical sunscreens.

 While the data on how oxybenzone impacts human health is limited, and oversimplifying the science or calling an ingredient "good" or "bad" without a full understanding of the research can lead to misinformation among consumers, whether you choose to use the ingredient depends on your personal preference.
 Sunscreen is a key skin-care product to have in your routine if you want to protect your skin's health, and the above research hasn't been substantial enough for the FDA to rule oxybenzone sunscreens unsafe to use.

 That said, if you are using a sunscreen with the ingredient in it and want to swap it out for something more environmentally friendly, you can opt for a mineral sunscreen.
-"The fewer ingredients in a product, the better, which is why when looking for an effective sunscreen, one can find plenty of physical sunblocks that contains only two ingredients: zinc oxide and titanium dioxide with an SPF of 50 to ward off both UVA and UVB," Dr. Halim said.
+"The fewer ingredients in a product, the better, which is why when looking for an effective sunscreen, one can find plenty of physical sunblocks that contains only two ingredients: zinc oxide and titanium dioxide with an SPF of 50 to ward off both UVA and UVB," Dr. Halim says.